Writing a Novel Out of Order: 5 Reasons Why It Can Help

 Such a delight to realize I’d already finished the book!
 The last line came from chapter 45: “God walks with you, Claire.
 He always will.
 You can count on him.”

-There are risks, of course: names change, you have to write in things you didn’t anticipate, you forget what you’ve already written, you may repeat yourself, chapters often need to be reordered.
+There are risks, of course: names change, you have to write in things you didn’t anticipate.
+You might forget what you’ve already written, or you may repeat yourself.

 Tweetables